-Specific skills and knowledge developed through PSHCE are part of the foundation subjects in the National Curriculum.
-Our school uses the National Curriculum of work as the basis for its curriculum planning in PSHCE.
+Specific skills and knowledge developed through Personal Development are part of the National Curriculum.
+Our school uses the National Curriculum and the Sex and Relationships Curriculum as the basis for its curriculum planning in Personal Development.
 We have adapted the national curriculum to the local circumstances of our school.
-We use the Social and Emotional Aspects of Learning (SEALs) to provide our core curriculum and build into this a planned programme of Drugs Education and Sex and Relationship Education.
+We use the PSHE Association's mapping to provide our core curriculum and build into this a planned programme of education for upper KS2 children linked to puberty and bodily changes, this is delivered by health professionals.

-External services and enhanced provision through support, discussion, teaching and advice.
+External services are accessed and enhanced provision sought through support, discussion, teaching and advice.